Headache Charts

 Thunderclap headache

 While most headaches are not life-threatening, intensely painful headaches, often described as the "worst headache of one's life," may indicate a serious underlying condition.
-These severe headaches, known as thunderclap headaches, require immediate medical attention to rule out potentially dangerous causes, such as subarachnoid hemorrhage or cerebral venous sinus thrombosis.
+This type of severe headache, known as thunderclap headaches, requires immediate medical attention to rule out potentially dangerous causes, such as subarachnoid hemorrhage or cerebral venous sinus thrombosis.

 Occipital neuralgia and cervicogenic headaches

 Occipital neuralgia is a condition characterized by intense, shooting, or electric-shock-like pain that originates from the occipital nerves, which run from the base of the skull to the shoulder muscles.
-The pain is often described as sharp, jabbing, or burning and can radiate from the back of the head to the neck, shoulders, or behind the eyes.
+The pain is often described as sharp, jabbing, burning, or piercing pain and can radiate from the back of the head to the neck, shoulders, or behind the eyes.

 A cervicogenic headache, on the other hand, originates from disorders or injuries in the cervical spine (neck) region.
 These headaches can cause unilateral (one-sided) pain radiating from the neck to the back of the head, forehead, or around the eye.
 Cervicogenic headaches are often accompanied by stiff neck or tenderness in the neck muscles.